 The Company is a long-term investor and therefore needs to consider the impact of both identified key risks, as detailed above, and risks that are considered emerging or longer term.
-This emerging risk category includes 'megatrends' such as climate change. urbanisation, resource scarcity and technical disruptions.
+This emerging risk category includes 'megatrends' such as climate change, urbanisation, resource scarcity and technical disruptions.
 These powerful long-term trends will shape business, society and communities around the globe and could have a material impact on the performance and resilience of the portfolio.
 The Board and the Investment Manager consider these factors when reviewing the performance of the portfolio and when evaluating new investments, seeking to identify which factors present a risk and which are an opportunity.
 As part of the ongoing risk identification and management of the Company, the Board considers whether these emerging risks should be added to the Company's risk register.

-Risk report Principal risks and mitigations
+Principal risks and mitigations

-Principal risks Risk description Risk mitigation External Market/economic Risk exposure has increased Macro-economic or market volatility flows through to pricing, valuations and portfolio performance Fiscal tightening impacts market environment Risk of sovereign default lowers market sentiment and increases volatility Misjudgement of inflation and/or interest rate outlook Change to the political environment that impacts market sentiment, infrastructure projects or portfolio companies Resources and experience of the Investment Manager on dealmaking, asset management and hedging solutions to market volatility Periodic legal and regulatory updates on the Company's markets and in-depth market and sector research from the Investment Manager and other advisers Portfolio diversification to mitigate the impact of a downturn in any geography or sector Competition Risk exposure has increased Increased competition for the acquisition of assets in the Company's strategic focus areas Deal processes become more competitive and prices increase New entrants compete with a lower cost of capital Continual review of market data and review of Company return target compared to market returns Origination experience and disciplined approach of Investment Manager Strong track record and strength of 3i Infrastructure brand Debt markets deteriorate () Risk exposure has increased Strategic Debt becomes increasingly expensive, eroding returns Debt availability is restricted The Company's RCF or portfolio company debt cannot be refinanced due to lack of appetite from banks The Investment Manager maintains close relationships with a number of banks and monitors the market through transactions and advice Regular reporting of Company liquidity and portfolio company refinancing requirements Investment Manager has an in-house Treasury team to provide advice on treasury issues Unbalanced portfolio Unbalanced portfolio Risk exposure has decreased Failure to ensure adequate spread of assets invested to minimise concentration risks (eg by geography, sector, demand driver, regulator) and fulfil investment policy Investment process explicitly addresses questions of geographical and sector balance in the portfolio Portfolio concentration measures are reviewed periodically by the Board geographical diversity, or to unbalanced portfolio sale of large assets, may lead
+Principal risks Risk description Risk mitigation External Market/economic Risk exposure has increased Macro-economic or market volatility flows through to pricing, valuations and portfolio performance Fiscal tightening impacts market environment Risk of sovereign default lowers market sentiment and increases volatility Misjudgement of inflation and/or interest rate outlook Change to the political environment that impacts market sentiment, infrastructure projects or portfolio companies Resources and experience of the Investment Manager on deal- making, asset management and hedging solutions to market volatility Periodic legal and regulatory updates on the Company's markets and in-depth market and sector research from the Investment Manager and other advisers Portfolio diversification to mitigate the impact of a downturn in any geography or sector Competition Risk exposure has increased Increased competition for the acquisition of assets in the Company's strategic focus areas Deal processes become more competitive and prices increase New entrants compete with a lower cost of capital Continual review of market data and review of Company return target compared to market returns Origination experience and disciplined approach of Investment Manager Strong track record and strength of 3i Infrastructure brand Debt markets deteriorate Debt becomes increasingly expensive, eroding returns Debt availability is restricted The Company's RCF or portfolio company debt cannot be refinanced due to lack of appetite from banks The Investment Manager maintains close relationships with a number of banks and monitors the market through transactions and advice Regular reporting of Company liquidity and portfolio company refinancing requirements Investment Manager has an in-house Treasury team to provide advice on treasury issues Strategic Unbalanced portfolio Risk exposure has decreased Failure to ensure adequate spread of assets invested to minimise concentration risks (eg by geography, sector, demand driver, regulator) and fulfil investment policy Difficulty in maintaining geographical diversity, or sale of large assets, may lead to unbalanced portfolio Misjudgement of risk when entering new sectors, industries or geographies Investment process explicitly addresses questions of geographical and sector balance in the portfolio Portfolio concentration measures are reviewed periodically by the Board The Investment Manager is selective when making new investment commitments Portfolio has become more diverse